 Beyond that, the third part of the show becomes more entertaining when the three characters join forces to take on a common foe.

 What else can you expect from a crossover anime?

-Naturally, should other interesting crossovers spring to the mind, do not forget to comment on them below.
+Naturally, if other interesting crossovers spring to mind, do not forget to comment on them below.